simransingh19/sparkbytes/README.md

 # SparkBytes
-- By: CS391 Team 7 - Yuri Bychkov, Ethan Liu, Mario Hysa, Simran Singh
+By Yuri Bychkov, Ethan Liu, Mario Hysa, and Simran Singh

-SparkBytes is a web application dedicated to addressing two important challenges at Boston University: Food waste and community food insecurity.
-SparkBytes aims to reduce food waste and help members of the BU community access free, delicious food!
+SparkBytes is a web application dedicated to addressing two important challenges at Boston University: Food waste from over-purchasnig and community food access.
+SparkBytes aims to solve these by reducing food waste and help members of the BU community access free, delicious food!

 Check out the website [here](https://681421597e29406dae061f0b--chic-griffin-d3de53.netlify.app/).

+## Architecture Overview

+Frontend
+- SparkBytes was bootstrapped and built with create-vite + React + Typescript.
+The front end used the Ant Design library for responsive UI components.
+- We used Figma for UI wireframes and general visual design prototyping.

+Backend
+- The backend used Firestore from Firebase to store event, user, and comment information and used Firebase Authentication to implement Google Sign-in, session tracking, and password recent functionality.
+- We also utilized the Mapbox API for event geolocation and user travel time calculation.

 ## React + TypeScript + Vite Framework Details